lim-james/ip/docs/README.md

 - Add **ToDo, Deadline, and Event** tasks
 - List all tasks with numbering
-- Mark and unmark tasks as completed
+- Mark and unmark task as completed by index
-- Delete tasks
+- Delete task by index
-- Search for tasks by keyword
+- Search for tasks description by keyword
 - Automatic save and load from storage
 - Personality-driven responses by Dwight